eyebeam/curriculum/README.md

 This curriculuim will continuously evolve over time based on our experiences, what we hear from you and new tools and technology that become available.

-### Become a contributor

-If you have ideas or suggestions for content for this project, please check out our [contributors' guidelines](CONTRIBUTING.md) and our [roadmap](ROADMAP.md).
-Please note that by joining this project, you agree to follow the [code of conduct](CODE_OF_CONDUCT.md) in all interactions both on and offline.

-We are also hosting a session at this year's [MozFest][link_mozfest] (October 27-28, 2017 in London!) where we will discuss and brainstorm what this template should look like.
+We are also hosting a session at this year's [MozFest][https://mozillafestival.org/] (October 27-28, 2017 in London!) where we will discuss and brainstorm what this template should look like.

 ## Contact

 If you want to report a problem or make a suggestion, the easiest thing to do is to [open an issue](../../issues) within this GitHub repository.
-You can also contact me by email (lauren [dot] gardner [at] eyebeam [dot] org ) or on Twitter ([@poohlaga][https://twitter.com/poohlaga]).
+You can also contact me by email 'lauren [dot] gardner [at] eyebeam [dot] org' or on Twitter [@poohlaga][https://twitter.com/poohlaga].

-You can follow Eyebeam at (Twitter: [@eyebeamnyc][https://twitter.com/eyebeamnyc] or GitHub: [@eyebeam][https://github.com/eyebeam]).
+You can follow Eyebeam at Twitter: [@eyebeamnyc][https://twitter.com/eyebeamnyc] or GitHub: [@eyebeam][https://github.com/eyebeam].